Continuous quality improvement

 Cultural safety and humility

-The College addresses Indigenous-specific systemic racism by hard-wiring cultural safety and humility into its regulatory processes, daily operations, governance structures and standards expected of registrants.
+The College addresses Indigenous-specific systemic racism by embedding cultural safety and humility into its regulatory processes, daily operations, governance structures and standards expected of registrants.

 - Develop and implement a practice standard for registrants for Cultural Safety and Humility at point-of-care.